EthanCavadia/EthanCavadia.github.io/index.md

   	return distance <= radiusSum;
 }
 ```
-So if the distance between the two circles is less or equal or the sum of the two radius it return true.
+So if the distance between the two circles is less or equal or the sum of the two radii it returns true.

-I tryed some way to implement this function, first i know that the magnitude use a square root but it is an expensive task for the processor.
+I tried some way to implement this function, first, I tried to multiply a number of circles/spheres

 ## FourCircle, FourSphere

-The first optimization i tryed to made was to create the FourCircle class and the FourSphere class that contain an array of four circle/sphere.
-and link all the value in one.
+The first optimization i tryed to made was to create the FourCircle class and the FourSphere class that contain an array of four circle/sphere and link all the values into one.

 ### FourCircle